Danja, Nigeria: Economy

-The Danja Local Government Area, is blessed with a very rich fertile land with very good atmosphere suitable for agricultural activities, particularly rainy season farming during which they cultivate varieties of crops such as Maize, G/corn, Soya Beans, White Beans, Groundnuts, cotton, millet, Cassava, and Rice.
+The Danja Local Government Area, has a very rich fertile land with very good atmosphere suitable for agricultural activities, particularly rainy season farming during which they cultivate varieties of crops such as Maize, Guinea corn, Soya Beans, White Beans, Groundnuts, cotton, millet, Cassava, and Rice.
 As a fact, over 95% of the people are predominantly farmers.
 In addition to the rainy season farming, the people practice a lot of irrigation farming, large Fadamas found in the area made it possible for the inhabitants to grow Tomatoes, in fact according to GEMS4s' researches and analysis(2018/19) of Tomato production and its potential output in Twelve States in Nigeria.
-Danja Local Govt is the largest producer of Tomato with the potentiallaity output of 776,025mt of Tomato annually.
+Danja Local Govt is the largest producer of Tomato with the potentiality output of 776,025mt of Tomato annually.
 Other crops are Rice, Sugar Cane and Irish Potatoes, which are also produce in large quantities; other crops are Wheat and Onions.
 Moreover, many of its people rear Animals such as Cows, Sheep and Goats.
-In addition there are Poultry Farmers and also Fulani Hardsmen whose occupation is Cattle rearing.
+In addition there are Poultry Farmers and also Fulani Herdsmen whose occupation is Cattle rearing.